 These Girls Have Guts!

-Women with IDB and ostomies face significant stigmas.
-Find out how the nonprofit organization Girls with Guts supports and empowers them with tools, resources, and connections.
+Women with IBD and ostomies face significant stigmas.
+Find out how the nonprofit organization Girls With Guts supports and empowers them with tools, resources, and connections.

 The stigmas surrounding inflammatory bowel disease (IBD) and ostomies remain a significant social issue for women, despite the fact that this diagnosis or surgery is common and can occur at a young age.
 This situation can be further complicated by societal expectations of beauty and behavior that might frown upon bathroom talk.
 Girls With Guts (GWG) aims to ensure that women with IBD and ostomies know their value as a woman is not diminished.
 Instead, GWG welcomes them into a community that fosters connection, self-confidence, and self-advocacy.